agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 🔴 Ops!
 When defining `repeated` it calls `repeated`. `StackOverflowError`.

 But we may use some lazyness here.
 After all, `sequence` (or `**`) won't need the second parser unless the first one succeeds.
-It seems only natural for them to evaluate that second parser lazyly:
+It seems only natural for it (and its variants) to evaluate that second parser lazyly:

 ```scala
 def _sequence[A, B](a: Parser[A], b: => Parser[B]): Parser[(A, B)] = ...